6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 4. Biologics Are Prescribed in Severe Cases of Asthma

 Biologics are human-made from biological molecules, such as antibodies.
 They can be used with inhaled corticosteroids to help treat moderate to severe asthma.
 Most biologics are given as injections, either at home or in the doctor’s office.
-Biologic medications often require special approval from insurance companies because they are very expensive.
+Biologic medications often require special approval from insurance companies.
 Examples include omalizumab (Xolair), benralizumab (Fasenra), and dupilumab (Dupixent).

 Allergic asthma is the most common type of childhood asthma.
 Children with allergies may require additional oral and/or nasal allergy medications.
-They also may need allergy immunotherapy (known as “allergy shots”) to treat specific allergies.
+They also may need allergy immunotherapy in the form of “allergy shots” to treat specific allergies.

 6. Lifestyle and Environmental Changes Can Control Asthma Symptoms

-Medications can help keep asthma symptoms under control, but it is also important to identify and eliminate asthma triggers and allergens.
+Medications can help keep asthma symptoms under control, but it’s also important to identify and eliminate asthma triggers and allergens.

 Common asthma triggers and irritants include: